Personal Independence Payment – an introduction

 If you’re already claiming Disability Living Allowance

-If you’re already getting Disability Living Allowance you will get a letter from the Department for Work and Pensions (or the Social Security Agency in Northern Ireland) inviting you to make a claim for Personal Independence Payment.
+If you’re already claiming Disability Living Allowance (DLA) you will get a letter from the Department for Work and Pensions (or the Social Security Agency in Northern Ireland) inviting you to make a claim for Personal Independence Payment.

-This will happen even if you currently have an indefinite or lifetime award of Disability Living Allowance.
+This will happen even if you currently have an indefinite or lifetime award of DLA.

-The Department for Work and Pensions expects that most people who are getting Disability Living Allowance should qualify for Personal Independence Payment.
+The Department for Work and Pensions expects that most people who are getting DLA should qualify for PIP.

 However, the two benefits have different qualifying conditions, so it’s possible that you might be entitled to a higher or lower rate of payment, or that you won’t be entitled to anything.